limguytheboy/QuantAlgo/README.md

-# 📈 Quantitative Trading & Algorithmic Strategy Sandbox
+# 📈 Quantitative Trading Backtest Sandbox

-A data-driven development space dedicated to designing, optimizing, and backtesting quantitative trading models.
-This repository hosts algorithmic strategy implementations tested across crypto and equity markets using a locally deployed backtesting architecture.
+A personal sandbox repository for testing and validating various trading strategies.
+The main goal of this project is to take interesting ideas found on the internet or custom hypotheses and run them through historical data to see if they actually work.

 ---

-## 📂 Project Focus & Core Philosophy
+## 📂 Project Focus & Setup

-### 1. Market Data Ingestion & Asset Classes
+### 1. Backtesting Environment (Docker & LEAN)
-* **Cryptocurrency ($SOL):** Focused heavily on Solana ($SOL) market mechanics, parsing high-fidelity historical and live market structures fetched through the Coinbase API.
+* **Local LEAN Engine:** Deployed the QuantConnect LEAN engine locally using **Docker** and the LEAN CLI to run free, unrestricted backtests without cloud limitations.
-* **Large-Cap Equities (Big 100):** Integrated the `yfinance` library to dynamically pull raw historical financial data for top 100 large-cap US equities to model stock market patterns.
+* **Data Sources:** Connected to the Coinbase API to fetch historical market data for Solana ($SOL) and utilized `yfinance` to pull historical charts for large-cap stocks.
-* **Multi-Timeframe & Asset Optimization:** Built automated optimization loops testing historical intervals spanning from high-frequency 1-minute candles for scalping up to 4-hour horizons to capture macro trend-following movements.

-### 2. Strategy Ideation & Fundamental Approach
+### 2. Strategy Testing & Optimization
-* **The "Less is More" Metric Insight:** Through extensive historical backtesting, I discovered that overloading a script with excessive technical indicators degrades signal reliability and causes overfitting.
-* **Core Indicators:** Pivoted the architecture away from heavy indicator noise, focusing on market fundamentals and structural price action—specifically **Volume-Weighted Analysis** and **Trend Break & Retest** setups to capture genuine market direction.
+* **Multi-Timeframe Testing:** Tested strategies across various intervals, ranging from 1-minute to 4-hour candles, to find the most optimal timeframe for each setup.
+* **Parameter Optimization:** Ran optimization loops to tweak variables and find the best-performing combinations for specific market conditions.
+* **Core Logic:** Focused primarily on testing fundamental concepts rather than cluttering scripts with too many indicators.
+Main areas of testing include **Volume-Weighted Analysis**, **Trend Break & Retest** setups, and Mean Reversion.
-* **Performance Metrics:** Evaluated every strategy variation based on strict institutional risk management rules, actively monitoring win-rates, maximum drawdown (MDD), and Risk-Reward (R:R) Ratios to confirm true mathematical edge.
+* **Basic Performance Metrics:** Evaluated results based on straightforward execution metrics, tracking the simple win-rate and Risk-Reward (R:R) Ratios.

-### 3. AI-Assisted Advanced Quantitative Experiments
+### 3. AI-Assisted Scripting (Claude)
-* **LLM Collaboration Pipeline:** Effectively leveraged advanced AI agents (Claude) to bridge high-level quantitative finance mathematics with executable, asynchronous code logic.
-* **Advanced Mathematical Models:** Prompt-engineered and implemented structural codebase experiments evaluating professional algorithmic concepts, including:
-  * **Kalman Filters:** For dynamic price smoothing and noise reduction.
-  * **Stochastic Modeling:** Exploring Brownian Motion and Markov Chains to predict probability paths and mean reversion tendencies.
+* Used AI coding assistants (Claude) to help write and refactor the backtesting scripts.
+* Utilized AI to implement and experiment with more complex mathematical concepts found in quantitative trading—such as Kalman Filters, Brownian Motion, and Markov Chains—to see how they perform in historical simulations.

 ---

-## 🛠️ Infrastructure & Tech Stack
+## 🛠️ Tech Stack
-* **Backtesting Engine:** QuantConnect LEAN Engine (Locally deployed via CLI to bypass cloud limitations and run unrestricted free testing)
+* **Engine/Infrastructure:** QuantConnect LEAN Engine, Docker, LEAN CLI
 * **Languages:** Python, C#
-* **Libraries & APIs:** `yfinance`, Coinbase API, NumPy, Pandas
+* **Libraries & APIs:** `yfinance`, Coinbase API, Pandas, NumPy

 ---
-*For a comprehensive high-level breakdown of my full portfolio, interactive game mechanics, and full-stack web applications, please visit my main profile: [github.com/limguytheboy](https://github.com/limguytheboy)*
+*For a high-level overview of my other projects, including unity game prototypes and full-stack web apps, please visit my main profile: [github.com/limguytheboy](https://github.com/limguytheboy)*